HACKSSENTIAL RULES ~ CHAPTER VII

 Spell cost

-The SS caster performs an ARCT on the ES Secret Sorcery of the dominant word he has chosen; the GM defines the threshold starting from the ‘default’ SC of the spell:
+The SS caster performs an ARCT on the ES Secret Sorcery of the leading word he has chosen; the GM defines the threshold starting from the ‘default’ SC of the spell:

 Default’ Spell cost = sum of the 3 addends